FreshAirTonight/af2complex/README.md

 - `cyclic` Pairing the immediate neighbor monomers in your target like in a ring topology.
 This is useful for predicting ring structures which is quite commone.
 See [Example 4](./example/README.md#Example-4).
 - `linear` Similar to `cyclic` but without pairing the first and the last monomer
 - `custom` Arbitrary pairing, which may be useful for building very large complexes.
 This is a an experimental feature.
 You need to define an adjacency matrix as shown in [this example file](./example/H1072.adj).

+## Pairing top N sequences in species or organisms
+In version 1.4.1, we made available a new option to pair MSAs based on their species or organism information.
+This option can be used to prioritize orthologs or close homologs in MSA pairing and potentially reduces noise if the target has many paralogs.
+An example such usage is `--num_seq_per_species=1`, which keeps only one sequence for each species or organism that is the most similar to target sequences.

 ## Checkpoint